fledge-iot/fledge-pkg/plugins/README.rst

 *****************************
-Packaging for FogLAMP Plugins
+Packaging for Fledge Plugins
 *****************************

-This directory contains the deb and rpm scripts used to create a FogLAMP plugins package.
+This directory contains the deb and rpm scripts used to create a Fledge plugins package.

 Internal Structure
 ==================